quicksilver/RemoteHosts-qsplugin/README.markdown

   * Browse with AFP
   * Mount share with AFP… [share name in 3rd pane]

+There is also a "Use as Remote Host" action that applies to text.
+If you type a hostname by hand, paste it, or pull it from an application using ⌘⎋ or ⌘G, this action will "convert" it to a remote host in Quicksilver so you can connect to it, etc.

 Some of the above actions also provide "alternate" actions.
 Hit ⌘↩ instead of ↩ to run the alternate.

     Action      Alternate